backstage/backstage/docs/frontend-system/architecture/60-migrations.md

 Replace all existing usages of extension creators in your plugin or app with the corresponding blueprint.
 For a given extension creator `create<Kind>Extension`, the blueprint equivalent is `<Kind>Blueprint`.
 There might be slight differences in the API between the two, but most often you just need to move the kind-specific options of the extension creator to be passed as parameters to the blueprint.
 Note that if your extension declared any additional inputs or config you'll need to use the [`.makeWithOverrides`](./23-extension-blueprints.md#creating-an-extension-from-a-blueprint-with-overrides) method of the blueprint.

 If your plugin exports and extension creators, these should be migrated to blueprints instead.

+### Extension tester rework

+The `createExtensionTester` from the `@backstage/frontend-test-utils` package has been reworked to better support testing of extensions.
+The new API allows access to extension output directly using the new `.get(ref)` method, and also provides access to all tested extensions through the new `.query(id/extension)` method.

+The `.render()` method that used to render the test subject in a test app has been deprecated.
+The extension tester no longer constructs a full app tree, but instead only instantiates the tree for the extensions under test.
+If you want to test the rendering of an extension that outputs in an app, you can instead use the `renderInTestApp` utility in combination with the new `.reactElement()` method of the extension tester: `renderInTestApp(tester.reactElement())`.